ManinderGharuan/Interview-Questions/docs/index.md

 - Response include an header indicating allowed HTTP methods on the resource.
 - HTTP OPTIONS request is automatically issued by browser.

-### What is Cross-Origin Resource Sharing (CORS)?
+### What is CORS?

-- CORS is an HTTP header based mechanism that allows a server to indicate any origins.
+- CORS means cross origin resource sharing.
+- It is a security feature that allows the webapplications from one domain to request the resources like API's from other domain
+- CORS works by adding http headers to control which origins have accesss to the resource and under what condition.

 ### What is package.json file?

-- The package.json file in Nodejs projects contains valuable information, such as project metadata and dependencies.
+- The package.json is a metadata file that contains information about project, such as name, description and most important dependencies.
 - File used to managing project modules, scripts, version control.
+- File is used by npm to install, manage, update dependencies.

+### What is package.lock.json file?

+- The package.lock.json file that npm generates after installing packages.
+- This file contain details description of dependencies, including versions and dependencies of dependencies.

+### What is authrentication vs authorization?

+- **Authentication**: is the process of verifying who the user is.
+- **Authorization**: is the process of verifying what they have access to.
+What files and data user has access to.

 ### What is JWT?